RBS Group Candidate Privacy Notice

 - Results from technical assessments

-* These categories of information might potentially include some sensitive personal information.
-Sensitive personal information is not routinely collected about all applicants, it may be collected where the bank has a legal obligation to do so, or if you choose to disclose it to us during the course of your relationship with the bank.
+*These categories of information might potentially include some special categories of information.
+Special categories of information are not routinely collected about all applicants, but may be collected where the bank has a legal obligation to do so, or if you choose to disclose it to us during the course of your relationship with the bank.